ElektraInitiative/libelektra/doc/decisions/3_decided/internal_cache.md

 ```

 A very simple way to make it work would be to make the keys returned by kdbGet read-only.
-Otherwise, I think we need a deep-copy or COW-copy.
+If we do not do this, we need a deep-copy or a copy-on-write copy.

 ### Cachefilter Plugin